 Stocktakes (watch a quick video here 🎥) are easy to set up, break your inventory out into smaller chunks, and get counting.
 Use an external barcode scanner to scan your products and leave the counting to us.
 All of the discrepancies will be noted on the Stocktake Discrepancy Report.

-Conducting the count: Products can be added to the stocktake manually or scanned in (for Standard Users and above).
+Conducting the count: Products can be added to the Stocktake manually or scanned in (for Professional users and above).

 Entering the count: Stocktakes are all-inclusive.
 Simply conduct the counts and enter the numbers.
 If you want to set all products that were not counted in the stocktake to zero, you will need to manually input zeroes for each of those lines.